Tornadoes of 2023: April 15 (China)

-On April 15, a significant tornado struck areas near the large city of Linyi in Shandong Province, with significant damage in the Tancheng County village of Lizhuangzhen.
+On April 15, a significant EF2 tornado struck areas near the large city of Linyi in Shandong Province, with significant damage in the Tancheng County village of Lizhuangzhen.
 The tornado was captured on video from multiple angles, some from close range.
 Homes and other structures were severely damaged, including several that lost their roofs and exterior walls.
 Metal truss transmission towers, power poles, and masonry fences were toppled over, and outbuildings were destroyed.
 Tractors and cars were tossed as well, trees were snapped, and several people were injured.
-Another tornado was reported in northern Shandong Province, and neither of the tornadoes were officially rated.
+Another tornado was reported in Dezhou, Shandong Province and was officially rated EF1.